Dentist in Newtown Square, PA

 How can I tell if I have early-stage gum disease?

 Early-stage gum disease often presents with red, swollen gums that bleed easily when you brush or floss.
 You might notice persistent bad breath that doesn’t go away with brushing or mouthwash use.
 Gums may appear slightly receded, making teeth look longer than before.
-Most people feel no pain during early gum disease, which is why regular dental checkups are crucial for catching it before it progresses to more serious stages.
+Most people don’t feel any pain when gum disease first starts.
+That’s why you should visit the dentist regularly, so we can catch it early before it gets worse.

 What are the signs I might have TMJ issues and need treatment?